Morohiko/machinepart/README.md

-# machinepart
+#machinepart

 Basic machinepart realisation of self controlled camera.

-More details in docs/
+        More details in docs /